- Out-of-Stock

-Comfrey also called Symphytum officinale is a perennial herb from the Boraginaceae family such as borage or oyster plant.
+Comfrey also called Symphytum officinale is a perennial herb from the Boraginaceae.

 It measures 40 to 60 cm in height and has very large fragrant leaves.

-Comfrey seeds are black in color, about the size of those of golden rain tree or morning glory black flower, they are harvested at the end of August just after flowering.
+Comfrey seeds are black in color, they are harvested at the end of August just after flowering.

 To harvest its seeds, simply cut the tops, allow them to dry and then collect the seeds.